Jafaga/ilokano-learning-app/README.md

-# Learn Ilokano — Next.js MVP
+# Learn Ilokano — Next.js

 Hello there!
 This is a proect based assignment, a Duolingo inspired, beginner Ilokano learning app built with **Next.js**, **TypeScript**, and local browser storage.
 The project is designed as a software engineering foundation that can later connect to Supabase for real accounts, admin content editing, audio recordings, and analytics.